sulfidate/chat-app/README.md

 - Location data must be sent via the chat in a map view.
 - The chat interface and functionality must be created using the Gifted Chat library.
 - The app’s codebase must contain comments.

+## What technology did I use and why?
+I chose to create the mobile application using React Native due to the following considerations:

+- Develop and maintain the same codebase across different OS (iOS and Android)
+- Increased performance compared to Hybrid Apps as UI is rendered natively
+- Possibility to access device's APIs (camera, microphone, ...) (compared to PWA)
+- Use existing skills in JavaScript and React, no need to learn another programming language
+- Large and active community

+Further, I'm using XCode as an iOS simulator and Android Studio as an Android emulator.

+I use Expo as development environment to develop and test the app.

+I use the React Navigation third party library to navigate between screens.

+I use the React Native Gifted Chat library to create the UI of my chat app.
+The library has good GitHub statistics and is well documented.
+Further, it already provides predefined components for integral parts of the chat app:

+- Message bubbles
+- A message input field
+- A send button
+- Options for displaying user names and avatars

+I'm working with WebSocket as a real-time application technology as it fulfills the following requirements of my chat application:

+- Transmitting in- and outgoing data immediately
+- Two-way communication between clients and server
+- Avoids data bloat compared to long polling

+I use Cloud Firestore as data storage platform for this application. real-time data